Smart Mode

 Security

-For Fleet’s smart mode features to work, it may need to execute project code, which might pose a problem when its source is untrusted.
+For Fleet’s Smart Mode features to work, it may need to execute project code, which might pose a problem when its source is untrusted.
 Actions like importing project, running scripts, and executing git commands may run malicious code.
-For this reason it is important to only enable smart mode when you trust the code authors.
+For this reason it is important to only enable Smart Mode when you trust the code authors.

-Smart mode under the hood
+Smart Mode under the hood

 IntelliJ IDEA-based – a headless instance of IntelliJ IDEA with plugins.